 In the world of females, we are often apt to talk about how to “increase self-esteem” and “improve self confidence” or “boost your self-efficacy.”
 Well, I say tra-la-la and farewell to all that non-sense.
 Because what we are essentially saying is, “you aren’t good enough as you are, so you will need to improve your self-esteem in order to be good enough as you are.”
 I’m no philosopher, but this seems like circular reasoning to me.
 And when it comes to loving what the good Lord gave you, I prefer a straight road to self-love, no circles or detours thank you very much.

 So love what you have.
 End of story.
 No earning.
 No improving.
 No boosting.
 Nothing.
 Love what ya got, how it is.
 Right now.
 Because it is perfect.
 In psychobabble, this is called “self-compassion” and it is all the rage.
 You don’t require your children to earn your love.
 God doesn’t require you to earn Her love.
 So why in the world would you require your body to earn your love?
 Your littles are who they are, weird and wonderful.
 And you LOVE them deeply.
 You are who you are.
 Weird and wonderful.
 And God loves you, deeply!
 Your body is who it is.
 Weird and wonderful, Hobbit feet and everything.
-And you can love it deeply.
+And you can love it deeply too.

 But Celeste, how?
 HOW do I love my (fill in the blank, because we all have that one thing).

 You do it just like you do it with your kids or pets or friends or parents.
 You find the stuff you love about them and forget the rest.
-I have often found myself having a silent proud moment when I am able to easily walk on gravel in bare feet while camping and everyone around me is tiptoeing to get their flip flops.
+I have often found myself having a silent proud moment when I am able to easily walk on gravel in bare feet and everyone around me is tiptoeing to get their flip flops.
 Barefoot running?
 Sure!
 Walking on hot coals?
 Try me.
 The skin on my feet is so thick it’s like I was born with shoes.

 They may not make the top 3000 in a foot modeling contest, but my feet carried the weight of my twins from pregnancy and beyond.
 (Granted they grew from a petite size 10 to a barbarian size 11 during pregnancy.)
-They also allow me to embarrass my kids with dance moves only previously attempted by cartoon characters.
+They allow me to embarrass my kids with dance moves only previously attempted by cartoon characters.
 They have also walked me down the aisle.
 Held me upright while I hugged an old friend.
 They help me run.
 Outside and on treadmills for the sole purpose of keeping my brain sane.
 They wait patiently on the floor while I write and move quickly when a child needs to pee.
 They tap right on the beat of good music and they look great in cowgirl boots.

 Okay.
 Enough about my Hobbit feet.
 Your turn!
 Go ahead.
 Try this.